 Do they visit your site to find products?
 Or are they visiting for some other reason?
 Foresee what your visitors want and do your best to provide them.

 13. How Can You Incorporate Increased User Interaction?

 Successful websites always provide interactions with their visitors in one way or another.
 Blogs, for starters, are excellent for this motive because they allow for discussions and comments.

-Other possibilities are content, games, user-generated forums, quizzes, polls, etc. Making an engaging website for your visitors is more likely going to provide with high numbers of repeat visitors.
+Other possibilities are content, games, user-generated forums, quizzes, polls, etc. Making an engaging website for your visitors is more likely going to provide high numbers of repeat visitors.

 14. Does Redesigning Actually Solve Your Problems?

 Maybe, now you’re at the point where you think redesigning is the solution to your problems.
 You might not even know it, but you could be far off.
 You could be wrong if you feel that your design is the reason why aren’t getting the conversions you want and you can’t maintain an audience.